Should I use a moisturiser and SPF in the one product, or a moisturiser first and then apply a dedicated SPF?

-Many moisturisers that include SPF are not Broad Spectrum, offering UVB protection but not UVA .
+Many moisturisers that include SPF are not Broad Spectrum either, offering UVB protection but not UVA .

-We recommend applying a high quality SPF Mineral Make-up Powder, reapplication is easy, over Dr. Hauschka Moisturiser and Foundation.
-As SPF Mineral Make-up Powders can look a little dry, then mist Toner over to give it a more natural, dewy finish.
+We recommend applying a high quality SPF Mineral Make-up Powder, reapplication is easy, over Moisturiser and Foundation.
+As SPF Mineral Make-up Powders can look a little dry, mist Facial Toner/Clarifying Toner or Rose Water to give it a more natural, dewy finish.

-· Active ingredients zinc oxide and/or titanium dioxide, a physical barrier that reflects UV light rather than a chemical barrier
+• Active ingredients zinc oxide and/or titanium dioxide, a physical barrier that reflects UV light rather than a chemical barrier that requires absorption.

-· Retinyl palmitate – synthetic vitamin A, due to phototoxicity
+• Retinyl palmitatem, synthetic vitamin A, due to phototoxicity.

-· Very High SPF which may mislead consumers and offers little additional benefit
+• Very High SPF which may contribute to a false sense of security and offers little additional benefit, see below SPF chart.

 Sunbathing Dos and Don’ts